Network for Undergraduate Research in Virginia Conference Call for Submissions

 The Mid-Atlantic Undergraduate Research Conference serves as an opportunity for undergraduates and professionals to share their passion for research.
 We believe in encouraging the collaboration of knowledge in order to facilitate advancement within areas of science, technology, engineering, and mathematics.
-The Mid-Atlantic Undergraduate Research Conference will be a two-day event, March 23 - 24th, which will include three notable keynote speakers, panel sessions, student oral and poster presentations, and catered meals.
-For more information visit this link: https://maurc.org/
+The Mid-Atlantic Undergraduate Research Conference will be a two-day event, March 28 - 29th, which will include notable keynote speakers, panel sessions, student oral and poster presentations, and catered meals.
+More information.

 ACC Meeting of the Minds Conference, 2019

 Each year, 5-10 outstanding undergraduate researchers (accompanied by a faculty/staff member) from each ACC university gather at a host university to present their research, either verbally or as a poster.
 At most universities, the student delegates are chosen through a refereeing process.
 For more information visit the conference website.